HamdiUT/AxeOS-Desktop-Widget-for-Windows/README.md

 # Bitaxe Desktop Widget (Windows)

 A lightweight and minimalist desktop widget for Windows that displays live statistics from your Bitaxe miner.
 The widget stays attached to your desktop, updates automatically, and requires no technical skills to use.
-Widget designed for a single bitaxe or a single nerdqaxe compatible with any miner using AxeOS
+Widget designed for a single bitaxe or a single nerdqaxe compatible with any miner using AxeOS version 2.10.1 and earlier .
 ## Features

 - Real-time display of: